How to Make Mozzarella |

 Ingredients

-• 1 gallon milk, preferably raw (but not ultra-pasteurized)
+• 1 gallon of milk preferably raw (but not ultra-pasteurized)

 • 15 drops liquid rennet